microsoft/DeepSpeedExamples/benchmarks/inference/mii/README.md

-# Benchmarking Scripts for DeepSpeed-FastGen
+# Inference Benchmarking Scripts for vLLM, DeepSpeed-FastGen, and Azure ML endpoints

 ## Run the Benchmark